manyeagaf/Beautify_backend/README.md

 # Beautify
-### Beautify is an ecommerce website for beauty and fashion products.
+### Beautify is an ecommerce website for beauty,fashion and pet products.